Natural Wellness: The Health Benefits of Daily CBD Use

 Since the ECS’s many amazing functions are now coming to light with new scientific research, CBD’s work to support endocannabinoids and their receptors is highly beneficial in a number of ways.
 It’s important to note that research is ongoing to determine just what role the ECS plays in these and other health-related issues.
 The great news is that these promising finds have led to more in-depth studies and assessments to find out how CBD works to increase your physical and mental health on a daily basis.

-While our products only contain non-GMO, pesticide-free CBD derived from hemp (Cannabis Sativa plant), making them already legal with no prescription needed, the implications of the New York assessment are that CBD’s benefits have become so scientifically viable that lawmakers are now considering legalizing additional varieties of the plant.
+While our products only contain non-GMO, naturally sourced CBD derived from hemp (Cannabis sativa L. plant), making them already legal with no prescription needed, the implications of the New York assessment are that CBD’s benefits have become so scientifically viable that lawmakers are now considering legalizing additional varieties of the plant.

 With so much information now coming out about CBD’s benefits for overall health and wellness, it’s a great time to begin making it a part of your daily health routine.
 If you have additional questions about getting started or about how CBD works, you can download our Ultimate CBD User Guide to learn more valuable information on using our high-quality hemp extracts for mind-body wellness.